 Temp agency.
 Staffing firm.
 Recruitment agency.
 Headhunter.
 Executive search firm.
 Placement agency.
 Whew.
 Choosing a firm to help you find the right new hires can be complex.
 What’s the difference between a temp agency and a recruiting firm?
 The truth is that many companies need a hybrid hiring partner.
 Use these insights to help your company find the right staffing partner.

 A temporary staffing agency is, quite literally, an agency that provides temporary candidates for short-term needs.
 For example, a temp agency might provide a receptionist to cover a full-time employee’s maternity leave, or they could find a seasonal assembly worker to get through a busy time.
-This type of service can be a good resource when your company needs workers with broad, general skills.
-As opposed to those with special training and advanced experience.
+This type of service can be a good resource when your company needs workers with broad, general skills, as opposed to those with special training and advanced experience.
 Temp workers may simply be ‘assigned’ to your company and show up for work before meeting anyone on your team.
 If they aren’t a good fit, the agency will send a replacement accordingly.

-What is a Recruiting Agency?
+What is a recruiting agency?

 A recruitment agency will invest more time getting to know your company to find candidates with suitable skills.
 In most cases, they aim to provide candidates for long-term employment and offer several employment options:

 Temp agencies can be a good choice for companies that need workers with basic skills quickly.
-They will provide as many staff as you need, even at short notice, and can easily replace workers who don’t fit the role.
+They will provide as many staff as you need, even with short notice, and can easily replace workers who don’t fit the role.
+Other advantages of a temp agency include the ability to recruit temp workers on a short-term basis to meet seasonal demands, or to hire people who can fill your need while you recruit permanent staff.
+Temp agencies are flexible and can provide staff for days, weeks, or months.
+You also don’t have to worry about the hiring logistics such as advertising, interviews, and onboarding.

 • A recruitment agency spends more time vetting candidates.
-As a result, the recommended people have the skills, experience and personality to be successful at a client’s firm.
+As a result, the recommended people have the skills, experience, and personality to be successful at a client’s firm.

 • They learn as much as possible about their clients’ businesses to ensure they find candidates that are a good fit for the position and the company culture.